This post contains affiliate links. Visit our Disclosure page for details.

 Every item in your bag should have multiple uses.
 An item does not need to be a “convertible” piece for it to serve multi-purpose.

 Never pack traditional pajamas.
-For PJ’s choose two items that you can use to sleep in but that can also be worn for other activities as well.
+For PJs, choose two items that you sleep in but use for other activities, like leggings or a t-shirt.
 Here’s our quick guide on how to choose the best travel pajamas.

-You do need a sport bra if: you’re planning outdoor adventures, trips with strenuous activities, or an overland safari.
+You need a sports bra if: you’re planning outdoor adventures, trips with strenuous activities, or an overland safari.
 Unpaved roads can be brutal without support.

 Convertible bras are great when traveling because they can be worn with various style tops without packing a bra for every top.
-If you didn’t know, nude (or the color closest to your skin tone) can be worn under practically anything.
+Nude (or the color closest to your skin tone) can be worn under practically anything.

 Save money on quality travel underwear at discount retailers by looking for fitness quality or microfiber fabric blends.
 These are good underwear brands to look out for.

-Jeans are essential when visiting large cities and they are also the perfect travel clothing item in cold climates.
-Don’t believe old travel clothing “rules”.
+Jeans are essential when visiting large cities and they’re also the perfect travel clothing item in cold climates.
+Don’t believe old travel clothing “rules” that say not to wear jeans when traveling!

-Break in any travel shoes before you leave, wear them around your town at least a couple times and try and take them out for a hike or two if that’s what you’re into.
-And while, you’re at it, make sure they match with all your clothing so you don’t end up with a unwearable shoes.
+Break in any travel shoes before you leave.
+Wear them around your town at least a couple times and take them out for a hike or two if that’s what you’re into.
+Make sure they match all your clothing so you don’t end up with unwearable shoes.

 Three pairs of shoes is all you need.
 Treat your feet well by bringing proper footwear and by not over packing shoes that you just don’t need.
 For travel shoes, three is the magic number.
-Sightseeing shoes, activity shoes and one additional.
-Read this guide for everything you need to know about travel shoes.
+Sightseeing shoes, activity shoes, and one additional.
+Read this guide for everything you need to know about packing the best travel shoes.

 Always wear warm layers for the flight; planes can be extremely cold.
-Here are some popular airplane outfit ideas from Europe.
+Here are some popular airplane outfit ideas.

 Don’t pack an equal amount of tops and bottoms.
-Remember to pack more tops in the winter months and replace them with dresses in the summer.
+It’s easy to re-wear bottoms many more times than tops.
+Pack more tops in the winter months and replace them with dresses in the summer.

 Take double the amount of underwear that you think you’ll need.
 A girl can never have too many pairs of clean undies and they hardly take up any space anyway.

 Avoid falling into the travel clothing trap.
 Some trips require technical travel clothing due to specific activities, weather, or environment.
-However, for general sightseeing in towns, cities, and beaches you’re normal (carefully selected) clothing will do just fine.
+However, for general sightseeing in towns, cities, and beaches, your normal (carefully-selected) clothing will do just fine.
+(Here’s more travel style advice on avoiding this mistake!)

 20 Tips for Smart and Savvy Travelers